-Nandanam - Movie Synopsis
+Nandanam - Malayalam Movie

 Nandanam is special just because of its simplicity.
 Bravo, Ranjit.
 He's done it by bringing back memories of the golden age of Malayalam cinema through Nandanam which is definitely going to be a trendsetter.
 The trip through an emotional terrain, the heart of a teenage maidservant in love with the young master of the house- is fraught with hidden minefields of hurt, rejection and fragile egos.
 Ranjit unravels this beautiful love story and makes us believe that miracles do happen at times!